pkgFiles/MobileMeadow-Reborn/README.md

 # MobileMeadow Reborn
 MobileMeadow Reborn is the successor of the original MobileMeadow tweak, made by @pixelomer.
-Transform your phone into a peaceful meadow, where vibrant flowers bloom across your apps and graceful birds soar freely over your screen.
+It transforms your phone into a peaceful meadow, where vibrant flowers bloom across your apps and graceful birds soar freely over your screen.
 Let nature take over your digital world, bringing a sense of tranquility and beauty to every tap and swipe.

 ## Compatibility
 Supports all iDevices with iOS >= 14.0.